DistrictDataLabs/yellowbrick/docs/tutorial.rst

 effect that is present (e.g. believing a mushroom is edible when it is in fact poisonous).

+Quick Note for Jupyter Notebook users:
+When running in a Jupyter Notebook, you need add the following line:

+%matplotlib inline

+in order for the charts to show up when you run the line of code.

 .. code:: python

     from sklearn.pipeline import Pipeline